Introducing a Static Site Blog with Pelican

 will do the expected thing.

 If I get fancy, I might use more subfolders.
 But I think it complicates editing the Markdown if I want to use my editor’s ability to link between files and I want the generated files to link to each other.
 For example, if I had a file in the drafts folder and I wanted my editor to link to a file in the published folder, then when I publish the draft article I would need to update my links.
 Pelican does support a link syntax for static file links between posts and static assets, like attached files and images.
-However, if I use that non-standard Markdown syntax my Markdown editor will not understand the links and previews will not work!
+However, if I use that non-standard Markdown syntax my Markdown editor will not understand the links and it’s previews will not work!

 Publish

-If you used the pelican-quickstart
+Since I used the pelican-quickstart

-These are found in publishconf.py
+These publication settings are found in publishconf.py

 , which inherits all the settings from pelicanconf.py